-When you are done, align both ellipses with the Align panel.
+When you're done, align both ellipses in your brochure for InDesign with the Align panel.
 Group them by pressing Command-G and align them again to the panel.
 Head over to the Align panel.
 Set the Align To: option to Page and click the Align Horizontal Center button.

 4. How to Add Text to Your Pamphlet Design

 On the Layers panel, lock the Photos layer and select the Text layer.

 Using the Text Tool (T), create two text boxes.
 Add a title to the top text box and a smaller tagline to the bottom text box.
 Head over to the Character panel and use the following settings:

 - Font: Bw Stretch